John Banister (lawyer): Revolutionary War

 During the Revolutionary War, Banister was a major and lieutenant colonel of cavalry in the Virginia line militia (1778–1781).
 General and Commander-in-Chief George Washington regarded him highly, as witnessed by a letter he wrote to him from Valley Forge.
 In 1781, he aided in supplying his militia and in repelling the British from his state.
 Much of his personal property was lost.
 British forces under General William Phillips would commonly stop at his home in Battersea.

 Death

 Banister is buried in the family plot at Hatcher's Run, the family estate in Dinwiddie County, Virginia.

+Namesake

+A distinguished Pennsylvania jurist, John Bannister Gibson (1780-1853), was named after John Banister, although using a slightly different spelling of the name.